Top 100 Content Marketing Question: How to measure content marketing success?

 Choose a market to do a pilot test of content marketing, one where all of the sales growth could be attributed to content.
 (See “How to sell the value of content marketing to Sales?”)

 It’s straightforward to measure content marketing success when marketing works in a greenfield, a new area where content marketing is used alone, without other marketing activities.
 A new company, a new product, and a new market launch can provide marketers with greenfield opportunities.

 You can also make marketing measurement straightforward by supporting an orphan, a product, product line or market where no marketing has been done in the past year.
 When you start up content marketing for an orphan and succeed in growing sales, all of the additional sales can be attributed to content marketing.

-If you have only a limited time to prove the effectiveness of content marketing, choose products with a short sales cycle – 1 to 3 months.
+If you have only a limited time to prove the effectiveness of content marketing, choose products with short sales cycles – 1 to 3 months.
 Why?
 If you choose a product that takes 18 months to close a sale, there’s no way content marketing can meet expectations in the first year.
-And that may test the company’s patience.
+And that may test your executives' patience.